 1. Wire-electrode cutting – to cut raw material from big into small, it is for curved face machining and big size plane

-2. Slice – to cut raw material from big into small, it is on the direction of a plane
+2. Slice – to cut raw material from big into small, it is in the direction of a plane

 3. Surface grinding – to ground plane for high dimensional precision